Dannynsikak/e-Commerce/README.md

 Redux Persist for state persistence
 Redux Query (if used for data fetching)

-Key Features
+## Key Features

-User Authentication:
+## User Authentication:
 Users can register and log in using email/password and third-party providers (e.g., Google).
 Password reset functionality.

-Product Management:
+## Product Management:

-Admin users can add, edit, and delete products.
+ Admin users can add and delete users and also add product and delete products.
-Users can browse products, filter by categories, and view product details.
+ Sellers can add products for sale, view pending payments or approve payments Users can browse products, filter by categories, and view product details.

-Shopping Cart:
+## Shopping Cart:
 Users can add, remove, and update the quantity of products in their cart.
 Cart persistence across sessions.

-Order Processing:
+## Order Processing:

 Users can place orders, which includes shipping and payment processing.
 Order history and tracking available for users.

-Responsive Design:
+## Responsive Design:

 The application is designed to be mobile-friendly using responsive design principles.

-Notifications:
+## Notifications:

 Real-time notifications for user actions such as successful registration, order placement, and errors.
 Protected Routes:

 Specific routes are protected based on user roles, ensuring security and proper access control.

-User Roles
+## User Roles
 The eCommerce application supports three user roles:

 ## Admin:
 Full access to manage products, users, and orders.
 Can view analytics and reports on sales and user activity.

-Customer:
+## Seller:

-Can browse products, manage their account, and place orders.
+Can list products for sale, add products edit products approve pending payments.
 Access to order history and can track their orders.

-Guest:
+## Guest:
 Can browse products but needs to create an account to place orders.
 Limited functionality compared to registered users.

 ## API Endpoints
 User Authentication: